 Difference in physiological parameters between patients in the decannulation success and decannulation failure groups

 Primary endpoint: Whether "decannulation success" (binary: success/failure) is achieved within 48 hours after the first planned removal of the tracheostomy tube in tracheostomized patients.
-Primary Objectives: Comparing key physiological parameters between the successful and failed tracheostomy decannulation groups to identify objective indicators associated with successful decannulation.
+Primary Objectives: Compare the differences in physiological parameters between the successful and failed decannulation groups, and integrate their respective clinical indicators to identify objective markers associated with successful extubation.
 Secondary Objectives: 1.
 Develop predictive models to assess the probability of successful decannulation prior to the procedure.
 2. Investigate the relationship between time-series features (e.g., circadian rhythms, volatility) and decannulation outcomes.
 3. Identify potentially modifiable physiological risk signals (e.g., nocturnal hypoxic burden, reduced heart rate variability).
-Wearable device data collection time: Within 24 hours after the patient enters the decannulation process and before the first use of a speaking valve.
+Wearable device data collection time: Monitoring for 24 hours after patient admission and prior to the initial use of the speaking valve.

-Time frame: During the 24 hours before wearing the speaking valve on the day of entering the decannulation process
+Time frame: Monitor for 24 hours on the day of patient admission.
+During the 24 hours before wearing the speaking valve on the day of entering the decannulation process

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.